Q-dimi/return_tests/README.md

 - [ ] index_of_set: integer: = the index of the test. (when you multiply this becomes a shared index)

 - [ ] parameters: object: = the parameters passed into the function whether random or your own

+# How it works

+An array of objects where each index represents a function to test.
+Every iteration, if function_called.on is true, will retrieve a return value from function_called.function and compare that value with the values in unit.allowed_values, unit.allowed_types and unit.regex_set.

 # Get started